 - Strong quantitative data analysis skills in advanced statistics, signal processing, and scientific computer programming

-- Ability to propose novel fMRI research avenues and/or methods
+- Interest in novel fMRI research avenues and/or methods

 The start date is flexible.
 Applicants are requested to send their curriculum vitae to Dante Picchioni, PhD (firstname.lastname@example.org) and Jeff Duyn, PhD (email@example.com).
 It is encouraged to include contact information for three references from mentors and/or colleagues.